Four Waterfalls Walk in the Brecon Beacons | Detailed guide with video blog

 Where to Park

-The start point of this hike is a free small car park to the west of the falls (What Three Words: staked.anyway.intention), as opposed to the designated car parks at Cwm Porth or Gwaun Hepste.
+The best place to start this hike is from a small free car park located to the west of the falls (What Three Words: staked.anyway.intention),.
+This spot is a handy alternative to the larger paid car parks at Cwm Porth or Gwaun Hepste.

-Parking here is not only free, but saves you around two miles of unnecessary woodland walking and places you within a 5-minute drive of the Elidir trail start point at the waterfall centre.
+Not only is parking here free, but it also saves you around two miles of unnecessary woodland walking and puts you within a five-minute drive of the Elidir Trail start point at the Waterfall Centre in Pontneddfechan.

-From the small car park head down the concrete road, after passing a large information sign displaying the map of the area there will be a metal gate swing gate on your right, go through it and follow the gravel path passing through a second swing gate before descending into the forest.
+From the small car park, head down the concrete track.
+After passing a large information board with a map of the area, look out for a metal swing gate on your right.
+Go through it, follow the gravel path, and continue through a second swing gate before descending into the forest.

-In order to reach the opposite viewpoint simply walk upstream for around 200m until you reach a small wooden footbridge, cross over the river, head right and follow the trail back on yourself until you reach marker #15 displayed on the map below.
+To reach the main viewing point, simply continue upstream for around 200m until you come to a small wooden footbridge.
+Cross over, turn right, and follow the trail back on yourself.
+Soon you’ll rejoin the official path at marker #15 (shown on the map).

 Waterfall 1 - Sgwd Clun-Gwyn

-From Sgwd Clun-Gwyn, head back up the rocky hill to marker #16 and then follow the red dotted trail along the valley ridge line towards marker #17.
+From Sgwd Clun-Gwyn, retrace your steps up the rocky hill to marker #16, then follow the red-dotted trail that runs along the ridge of the valley towards marker #17.

 Waterfall 2: Sgwd yr Eira

-Sgwd yr Eira, or ‘Waterfall of Snow’ is the most impressive of the four waterfalls on the walk, It’s a broad, 30ft waterfall which can resemble a curtain of water after a heavy period of rain.
+Sgwd yr Eira, meaning “Waterfall of Snow”, is without doubt the most impressive of the four waterfalls on this trail.
+This broad 30ft cascade often resembles a shimmering curtain of water, especially after heavy rain.

 Waterfall 3 - Sgwd y Pannwr

-Sgwd y Pannwr which translates to ‘Fall of the woollen washer’, is a wide cascading 15m waterfall.
-It is probably the least impressive of the four but is still beautiful and worth visiting.
+Sgwd y Pannwr, meaning “Fall of the Woollen Washer”, is a broad, cascading 15m waterfall.
+While it’s often considered the least dramatic of the four, it’s still a beautiful sight and well worth the stop.

-From Sgwd y Pannwr, follow the river upstream for a couple of hundred yards over some wooden boardwalks and a small rocky section until you reach the fourth and final waterfall.
+When you’re ready to continue, follow the river upstream for a couple of hundred yards.
+The trail leads across wooden boardwalks and a short rocky section, before bringing you to the fourth and final waterfall of the walk.

 Waterfall 4 - Sgwd Isaf Clun-Gwyn